uniwebcms/component-library-template/docs/5-documenting-for-endusers.md

-# Creating Components for Uniweb: A Different Approach
+# Documenting Components for End Users

-When you start creating components for Uniweb, you'll need to shift your thinking about what a component is and how it should work.
+When building components for Uniweb, you're not just writing code - you're creating tools that content creators will use every day.
+While Uniweb maintains a clean separation between content and presentation, exported components are where developers and content creators meet.
+The documentation, parameter names, and presets you create become the interface through which non-technical users interact with your components.

+This guide will help you create component documentation that bridges the technical and content worlds effectively.

+## Understanding Your Audience

+When documenting exported components, you're writing for content creators who:
+- Think in terms of content and presentation, not technical implementation
+- Want to understand what a component can do for them
+- Need to know what content to prepare
+- Look for visual examples and clear use cases
+- May be exploring your component library for the first time

+This is very different from documenting code for other developers.
+Internal components and technical documentation can use developer terminology, but exported components need clear, user-friendly language that focuses on content and outcomes.

+# User-Facing Components

 If you've worked with other frameworks or systems, you might be used to creating many specific components, each with a fixed layout.
-Uniweb takes a fundamentally different approach: components are powerful, content-focused solutions that can adapt to different presentation needs.

-## Understanding the Paradigm Shift
+That is okay for **internal components**, those that are not exported and used by end users.
+When you  create **user-facing components** , you need to shift your thinking about what a component is and how it should work.

 In traditional systems, you might create separate components like:
 - TeamGrid